-What are some of your favorites and where have you found the best storytimes, resources or activities for students and kids?
-Many of the stores on my list provide online shopping, so if you find yourself at home this weekend check out their most recent book suggestions for your littles!
+Many of the stores on my list provide online shopping, so if you find yourself at home check out their most recent book suggestions for your littles!

-If you are a parent, teacher, speech therapist, curriculum director, or a reading specialist, you will want to give this shop a look.
-As a teacher I would often go straight to this shop if I were preparing an important lesson and without fail, I would walk away with a great one.
+Whether you are a parent, teacher, speech therapist, curriculum director, or a reading specialist, you will want to give this shop a look.
+As a teacher, I would often go straight to this shop if I were preparing an important lesson, and without fail, I would walk away with a great one.
 If you are looking for comprehensive information on new books, check out their yearly report The Best Children’s Books of the Year, which is thoughtfully written by a selected committee who reviews 6,000 books a year and selects 600 considering the quality and emotional impact on a child.

 You’ll feel as if you are stepping straight into a picture book when you visit this store.
 If you are looking for some cozy, quality time with your child this is the place to go.
 With the busy streets of Manhattan outside its windows, the shop provides a quaint and charming feel that helps parents, caregivers and children slow down to enjoy the beauty of a book.
 If you are lucky enough to visit NYC with kids, this bookstore should be at the top of your list of activities.
 You can also shop their wide selection and rare and unique books online.